 20. They love what they do.

-Successful entrepreneurs are passionate with what they do.
-They love what they do, and their work feels more like fun, play and inspiration.
-They more they are having fun and loving what they do, financial rewards come easier.
+Successful entrepreneurs are passionate about what they do.
+They love what they do, and their work feels more like fun, play, and inspiration.
+The more they are having fun and loving what they do, financial rewards come easier.
 They are energized by the activities and challenges of their business.
 Even if they fail often, their passion keeps them going until they get it right.